itprojects/InboxPager/README.md

 App Password:

 - ONLY 16 symbols.
+- CHANGE regularly, IF you WANT any SECURITY at all!
-- REVOKED (or disabled) when you CHANGE you Gmail PASSWORD.
+- REVOKED (or disabled) when you CHANGE you GMail PASSWORD.
 Set it again in GMail > Security > App Passwords.
-- to be CHANGED regularly, IF you WANT any SECURITY at all!

 The other Gmail account settings are: